When is Tin Star on Channel 4 – and when does Tim Roth return on Sky Atlantic?

 “Tin star” refers to the sheriff’s badge, as worn by former London undercover police detective Jim Worth (Tim Roth) as he and his family begin their new life in the supposedly-sleepy town of Little Big Bear the edge of the Canadian Rockies.

-Series one of the drama aired on Sky Atlantic in 2017, but will now get a broadcast on Channel 4 later in 2018.
+Series one of the drama aired on Sky Atlantic in 2017, but is now broadcasting on Channel 4 from November 2018.

 And for existing fans, a second series is on the way.
 Here’s what we know…